 Take your students on an adventure they’ll never forget!
 Baton Rouge is an ideal city for students to experience Louisiana’s vibrant cultural, historical and political background.
 Start with a tour of Louisiana’s State Capitol, a magnificent 34-story art-deco style structure that stands proudly as the nation’s tallest capitol building.
 Visit the 27th floor observation deck to view the entire city and the Mighty Mississippi River.

 Download the Baton Rouge Student Tour PDF HERE.

-Stroll through the beautiful Capitol gardens to the Louisiana State Museum.
+Stroll through the beautiful Capitol gardens to the Capitol Park Museum.
 Explore the state’s cultural history as you step onto a Mardi Gras float, discover the difference in Creole and Cajun, feast your eyes on a massive shrimp boat and immerse yourself in historical multimedia presentations.

 After you’ve worked up an appetite at the swamp, eat delicious Cajun cuisine and listen to live music at Boutin’s Restaurant.

 Wrap up the day at the Mall of Louisiana for a premier shopping and entertainment experience.
-The Mall offers over 175 retailers, and don’t forget to catch a movie at Rave Motion Pictures.
+The Mall offers over 175 retailers, and don’t forget to catch a movie at AMC Mall of Louisiana.

 If your group is interested in fun outdoor adventures, check out Blue Bayou/Dixie Landin’ Amusement Park and the Baton Rouge Zoo.
 For students who are interested in cooking their own Louisiana cuisine, visit Young Chef’s Academy for a localized hands-on cooking experience.